 3 – 5 days Central Europe Itinerary

-For 5 days, opt for Munich (2 days), Prague (1.50 day) and Bratislava (1 day trip) or Munich (1.50 days), Prague (1.50 days) and Salzburg (1.50 days).
+For 5 days, opt for Munich (2 days), Prague (1.50 days), and Bratislava (1-day trip) or Munich (1.50 days), Prague (1.50 days), and Salzburg (1.50 days).
 This way you are covering 3 countries.

-For a 3 day visit, explore Munich for 2 days then take a day trip to Salzburg.
+For a 3-day visit, explore Munich for 2 days then take a day trip to Salzburg.
 Or visit Vienna or Budapest for 2 days and then take a day trip to Bratislava.

-Planning tips for Europe Itinerary for 2 weeks
+Planning Tips for 2 Week Europe Itinerary

-For your Central Europe trip Itinerary 2 weeks, here are some of the important travel tips to remember.
+For your Central Europe trip Itinerary for 2 weeks, here are some of the important travel tips to remember.
 If you are traveling to Europe for the first time, read our Europe planning tips here

 Flights and Travel

-Because all the 5 countries are located close to each other, you can pretty much start your trip in any country where you find the cheapest flights to.
 We found it easier to fly to Munich as flight connectivity and schedule options were great from Canada to Germany, as compared to the other countries.

 Length of stay